-Parking is available on both sides of Briar Rd adjacent to the school.
-Students can be dropped off by driving in Gate B and allowing students to alight from the car near the kitchen.
+Parking is available on both sides of Briar Rd adjacent to the school or off Turner Street at the back of the school.
+Students can be dropped off by driving in Gate B and allowing students to alight from the car near the kitchen in the drop off zone.
 This is a NO PARKING AREA.
 Cars are not able to park in the staff parking areas or the Regional Office parking areas.
-We encourage families to enter via our front gate and oval gate wherever possible.
+We encourage families to enter via our front gate or oval gate wherever possible.
 Student safety is of utmost importance when arriving and leaving school grounds.
 Please ensure you are following road rules and directions.
 As a community it is expected that we will be role models to our children and to others.